Glossary Terms Directory

 Entertainment, exceptional

-An entertainment, meeting meal or refreshment expense that exceeds the per-person maximum spending rates for events such as employe morale, retirement, holiday employee receptions and fundraisers that include a cash contribution in the registration/meal fee.
+An entertainment, meeting meal or refreshment expense that exceeds the per-person maximum spending rates for events such as employee morale, retirement, holiday employee receptions and fundraisers that include a cash contribution in the registration/meal fee.

 Entertainment, standard